SignpostMarv/Prebuild/dnpb/doc/readme.txt

 /showtargets - Shows a list of all the targets that can be specified as values for the /clean and /target commands.

+/allowedgroups - This is followed by a pipe-delimited list of project group filter flags (eg. Group1|Group2) allow optional filtering of all projects that dont have at least one of these flags

+/removedir - This is followed by a pipe-delimited list of directory names that will be deleted while recursivly searching the directory of the prebuild application and its child directories (eg. use obj|bin to delete all output and temporary directories before file releases)

 _________________________________________________________________________________
 Example Batch Files and Shell Scripts